gvwilson/thirdbit/_posts/2024/2024-02-18-our-process.md

 -   Responsible: Scrum master
 -   Contributors: engineering team members
 -   Products:
-    -   Updated issues and processes
+    -   As with quarterly retros,
+        a list of things that the team should keep doing and a list of things to change

+> The suggestions coming out of sprint retros
+> tend to be smaller than those coming out of quarterly retros,
+> but big things do show up sometimes.

-### Feature Deployment
+### Feature/Slice Deployment

-We figured out what our users needed, we designed it, we built it, we tested it (more on that below), we did a few trial deployments: time to put it into production.
-As the list of key questions below shows, that's never as simple as restarting a server or pushing a new version of a package to our company's conda repository.
-We have to tell people the things they've been asking for are now available, and we have to check that they actually work in production.

 -   Summary: Testing, deployment, documentation, and communication of fixes and features
 -   Key Questions:
     -   Is the feature/fix/change working as expected?
     -   Is it well documented both from a technical and user-facing perspective?
-    -   Who needs to be aware of this change?
+    -   Who needs to be aware of this change once pushed to production?
-    -   Is any training needed to enable use of this change?
+    -   Is there any training needed to enable use of this change?
 -   Frequency: ongoing
 -   Responsible: technical leads
 -   Contributors: entire engineering team

+### Customer Feedback and Metrics

+-   Summary: Measuring and assessing impact and identifying gaps or areas for improvement
--   Products:
+-   Frequency: ongoing
-    -   (Hopefully) happy users

-## Reflection

-We didn't adopt all these processes at once.
-It's taken two years to put them in place, and there are a few other things we tried that didn't survive.
-*This* is the real heart of any software development process: the willingness to experiment, to learn, and to adapt.
-As a previous boss once said to me,
-"If you're doing everything by the book, you're doing something wrong."

-We're not done,
-and I hope we never will be.
-Right now,
-for example,
-everyone is responsible for testing the features they develop.
-We do catch some of each other's mistakes in code review, but we're not testing service interoperability nearly as well as we should.
-Fixing that will require more than just setting up some more continuous integration tasks;
-we will almost certainly have to extend or amend our processes as well.
-We'll keep you posted...
+-   Responsible: VP Engineering and Product Manager
+-   Contributors: entire engineering team

 [dottie]: https://www.linkedin.com/in/dottie-omino/
 [linear]: https://linear.app/